Jason9398/Engineering_4_Notebook-/README.md

 ### Assignment Description

 This is the first assignment in a series where I build a simulated launch pad.
-In this section, I am writing script to count down from 10 second to liftoff.
+In this section, I wrote a script to count down from 10 second to liftoff.

 ### Evidence